Osstrinha/Osstrinha/README.md

-## Hi there 👋
+## Hi there

-- 🔭 I’m currently working on develop code and computing skills
+-  I’m currently working on develop code and computing skills
-- 🌱 I’m currently learning how to build a startup
+-  I’m currently learning how to build a startup
-- :books: I'm currently a undergraduate student at Universidade Federal de São Carlos
+-  I'm currently a undergraduate student at Universidade Federal de São Carlos
-- 👯 I’m looking to collaborate on edtechs/startups
+-  I’m looking to collaborate on edtechs/startups
-- 🤔 I’m looking for help with code and interfaces in general
+-  I’m looking for help with code and interfaces in general
-- 📫 How to reach me: augusto.schmidt@estudante.ufscar.br
+-  How to reach me: augusto.schmidt@estudante.ufscar.br

 <!--
 **Osstrinha/Osstrinha** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.